deepak1556/enclose/index.md

 into native code at compile-time using
 [V8 internal compiler](https://github.com/v8/v8-git-mirror/blob/master/src/compiler.cc).
-Hence, your sources are simply not required to execute the box, and they are excluded.
+Hence, your sources are simply not required to execute the box, and they are not packaged.

-No. Optimized native code is generated using information, collected at run-time.
+No. Due to JavaScript dynamic nature, optimized native code is generated using information, collected at run-time.
 Without that run-time info EncloseJS can generate only "unoptimized" code,